2023 Most Popular Communication & Journalism Master's Degree Schools in Kansas

 About 64% of the students majoring in communication and journalism at the school are women while 36% are male.

-Full Communication & Journalism at Washburn University Report
+Read full report on Communication & Journalism at Washburn University

-The in-demand master’s degree programs at Kansas State University helped the school earn the #4 place on this year’s ranking of the most popular communication and journalism schools in Kansas.
+A rank of #4 on this year’s list means Kansas State University is a great place for communication and journalism students working on their master’s degree.
 Located in the small city of Manhattan, K -State is a public school with a fairly large student population.

 About 75% of the students majoring in communication and journalism at the school are women while 25% are male.

 A rank of #5 on this year’s list means Pittsburg State University is a great place for communication and journalism students working on their master’s degree.
-Pitt State is a moderately-sized public school located in the town of Pittsburg.
+Pitt State is a medium-sized public school located in the distant town of Pittsburg.

 Women make up 50% of the communication and journalism majors at the school.

-Fort Hays State University came in at #6 in this year’s edition of the Most Popular Communication & Journalism Master’s Degree Schools in Kansas ranking.
-Located in the town of Hays, FHSU is a public college with a fairly large student population.
+Fort Hays State University landed the #6 spot in the 2023 rankings for the most popular master’s degree communication and journalism programs.
+Located in the remote town of Hays, FHSU is a public college with a fairly large student population.

 About 75% of the students majoring in communication and journalism at the school are women while 25% are male.

-Explore all the Most Popular Communication & Journalism Colleges in the Plains States Area or other specific states within that region.
+Explore all the Most Popular Communication & Journalism Schools in the Plains States Area or other specific states within that region.

 Communication & Journalism Majors to Study